How to Get Eating Disorder Treatment Coverage from Insurance Companies

 Consider Outside Help

-Experts say some families benefit from hiring an attorney.
-[4] This person can ensure that your loved one’s coverage is administered properly.
+Experts say some families benefit from hiring an attorney.4 This person can ensure that your loved one’s coverage is administered correctly.
 Lawyers can also initiate action on your behalf if something goes wrong.

-Think carefully about this step’s advantages or drawbacks before making a decision.
+Think carefully about all the advantages or drawbacks of this step before making a decision.

 Be Firm but Kind

-Strive to get clear, polite answers each time you reach out.
-Prolong the conversation, if needed, so you can get the answers you need.
+Strive to get clear, polite answers each time you contact someone.
+If necessary, prolong the conversation so you can get the answers you need.

 Sending Letters to Your Insurance Company

-Sometimes, coverage issues become complex and complicated, and mistakes are made.
+Sometimes, coverage issues become complex and complicated.
+Mistakes are made, and disagreements can happen.

-When this happens, you may need to send a letter to your insurance company in order to outline what happened, name your preferred alternative, and inform them of your needed next steps.
+When this happens, you may need to send a letter to your insurance company outlining what happened, naming your preferred alternative, and informing them of your needed next steps.

 Different types of letters are sent for different parts of the process.
 Regardless, every letter should include the following: